kangkyu/try-block/README.md

 # block or proc

 I remembered `yield` is in other words `block.call` from Chris Pine book.
-He actually prefer `block.call` over `yield` in Chapter 14.
+He actually prefers `block.call` over `yield` in Chapter 14.
 (I remembered that.
 That's what I could do.
 Amazing because I forgot everything else on that Chapter)

 ```rb
 def say &b